shaloo/docs.arcana/includes/text-snippets/build-passkey-login.md

 ## Steps

-*Enabling login via passkeys in a Web3 app that is integrated with the {{config.extra.arcana.sdk_name}} requires the user to first log in / sign-up via a non-passkeys option supported by the app.
-After the first log in, user must set up passkeys and bind them to the app, then log out.
-On subsequent app login, user can choose the passkey option to onboard the app!*
+*Enabling passkeys as an alternative login for users in a Web3 app integrated with the {{config.extra.arcana.sdk_name}} is siple!*

 ### 1. Authenticate User